squadwuschel/MvcControllerToProxyGenerator/README.md

 	   <add key="ProxyGenerator_OutputPath_Angular2TsModule" value="ScriptsAppNg2\Services\" />
        <!-- Proxy Generator Settings - END -->
     </appSettings>

+#### "ServicePrefixUrl" in Detail

+When you need to add a prefix Url before each Service Call then you need to use this Option and fill in e.g. "api" or "api/test".
+For the "api" example the T4 Proxy would create a service call with the "api" before the original address like

+		 public loadTsCallByParams(name: string,vorname: string,alter: number) : Observable<ProxyGeneratorDemoPage.Models.Person.Models.IPerson> {
+				return this.http.get('api/Proxy/LoadData').map((response: Response)  => <ProxyGeneratorDemoPage.Models.Person.Models.IPerson>response.json() as ProxyGeneratorDemoPage.Models.Person.Models.IPerson);
+		 }

 ## How to tell the T4 template to create a proxy
 The T4 template only creates proxies for controller functions which are decorated with the right Attribute.